ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

 Operatons are either:

 1. *Commands* - that change state.
-A *CommandRequest* object defines what needs changing and a *CommandResult* object returns a status information  - normally Success/Failure and a message.
+A *CommandRequest* object defines what needs changing and a *CommandResult* object returns status information  - normally Success/Failure and a message.

 2. *Queries* - request data: they don't change it.
 A *QueryRequest* defines the data to get and a *QueryResult* contains the requested data and status information - normally Success/Failure and a message.